web3privacy/hackathon-2025-berlin/hacker-manual.md

  - Do not leave personal items behind even if you are coming back
  - Rave will begin at (TBA: Time, entry, +1s, FAQ)

+YOU
+ - Join the W3PN Dev Channel (invite-only)
+ - share the experience on social media

+US
+ - W3PN to promote the projects and share work done
+ - Medium article about projects submitted and judging
+ - Invite-only call with hackers & mentors

 ---

 ## 👥 Team